Is there a link between food allergies and weight gain?

 If the prospect of losing weight while dealing with a food allergy or food intolerance feels overwhelming, or you just need some extra support, Juniper is here to help.

-Juniper's Weight Reset Programme is all about setting you up for success — not just in the short-term, but for good.
-You can kickstart your weight loss journey with Wegovy or Mounjaro, two groundbreaking weight loss medications that work to control cravings, delay stomach emptying, and keep you feeling fuller for longer.
+You can kickstart your weight loss journey with Wegovy or Mounjaro, two groundbreaking weight loss injections that mimic the GLP-1 and GIP hormone respectively to help control cravings, delay stomach emptying, and keep you feeling fuller for longer.

 If you're ready to start your weight loss journey, check your eligibility today.